varnerlab/Publication_DOPS_MATLAB_code_repository/README.md

 The code to run DOPS is in msDOPS_core, runForTable1_ms.m will run DOPS on a variety of test functions.
 To run msDOPS on your own function, call run_msDOPS(@my_function, lower_bounds, upper_bounds, lowerIter, upperIter), where my_function takes in a vector of parameters and returns a floating point number.
 Lower_bounds and upper_bounds must have the same dimensions, and lowerIter and upperIter are integers describing how many iterations of msDOPS will be run.

 # How do I view my results? #
 j = interation number
 DOPS_solution_iterj.mat contains the best solution vector from swarm search.
 DOPS_particlej.mat contains the particle matrix - contains particle states for every iteration within the trial.
 DOPS_fitnessj.mat contains the fitness matrix - contains fitness states for the corresponding particle matrix.
 DOPS_time_iterj.txt timeDOPS' contains the run time.
-DDSPSO_strategy1_5_swarms_results_DDSPSO_strategy1_errordds_iterj.mat cotains the best fitness value from DDS search DDSPSO_strategy1_5_swarms_results_DDSPSO_strategy1_particledds_iterj.mat contains the best solution vector from DDS search
+DDSPSO_strategy1_5_swarms_results_DDSPSO_strategy1_errordds_iterj.mat cotains the best fitness value from DDS search.
+DDSPSO_strategy1_5_swarms_results_DDSPSO_strategy1_particledds_iterj.mat contains the best solution vector from DDS search.